 Nipple loss

 There is a rare risk of nipple loss.
 This is when the blood supply doesn’t keep up to the nipple.
 There is a higher risk in smokers and diabetics.
-It is also more at risk in larger reductions.
 If this were to happen you would be able to undergo a nipple reconstruction.

 Infection